reiddraper/data-traceability/data-traceability.markdown

 we can't necessarily rely on a stack trace to reproduce bugs.
 You'll see that one of the ways we take advantage of immutability is by persisting our data not only under it's normal identifier, but with a compound key of identifier and time-stamp.
-This will help aid us find the exact inputs to any of our data processing steps, should we need to go back and debug them.
+This will aid us finding the exact inputs to any of our data processing steps, should we need to go back and debug them.